alters-mit/magnebot/README.md

 - [Demo controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/demos) are meant to be use to generate demo videos or images; they include low-level TDW commands that you won't need to ordinarily use, and extend the [`DemoController`](https://github.com/alters-mit/magnebot/blob/main/doc/demo_controller.md) class instead of [`Magnebot`](https://github.com/alters-mit/magnebot/blob/main/doc/magnebot_controller.md) class.
 - [Test controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/tests) load the Magnebot into an empty room using the [`TestController`](https://github.com/alters-mit/magnebot/blob/main/doc/test_controller.md) class and test basic functionality.

-# Backend

-- [`OccupancyMapper`](https://github.com/alters-mit/magnebot/blob/main/util/occupancy_mapper.py) generates occupancy maps for each scene+layout combination, as well as floorplan and room images.
-- [`doc_gen.py`](https://github.com/alters-mit/magnebot/blob/main/util/doc_gen.py) generates API documentation using [`py-md-doc`](https://pypi.org/project/py-md-doc/).

 # API Hierarchy

 The Magnebot API relies on the `tdw` Python module.
-There are also specialized extensions of the Magnebot API.
+Every action in this API uses combinations of low-level TDW commands and output data, typically across multiple simulation steps.

+This API is designed to be used as-is or as the base for an API with higher-level actions, such as the [Transport Challenge](https://github.com/alters-mit/transport_challenge).
 To learn how to write your own API extension, [read this](https://github.com/alters-mit/magnebot/blob/main/doc/custom_apis.md).

 <img src="doc/images/api_hierarchy.png" style="zoom:67%;" />